Robotgir/Landing-Assist-Module-LAM/lib/README.md

  WIthout visualization you need to run the following command ./test_pointcloud_preprocessing --no-vis
     or change line 7 bool g_skipVisualization = false; to bool g_skipVisualization = true;
+ For running specific test for eg :apply_radius_filter you can run it with ./test_pointcloud_preprocessing --gtest_filter=PCLFiltering.ApplyRadiusFilter

 ## Data Structuring Grid based
  1. create 3d grid